Laptop-2022/LineAL/README.md

    writing Dart code.
 3. Whenever I wrote code within the Flutter framework and encountered an error, I struggled with debugging since the only error message I received was "Script
    Error."

+# Future Scope of the project.
+At present the app can only perform a fraction of the operations on matrices.
+In the future, the app can be enabled to perform entire calculations involving matrix algebra.
+It can be developed to do integral calculus, differential calculus, and statistics.
+One could apply ML techniques so that the user can take a picture of the expression or matrix and get the answer without having to type or the user can just write on the screen to give the input.
+This is the future scope that this project can have and I believe if we were to implement all these features it would be an app that every college student would keep.